The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 If you do not update this information you may not receive important communications from us.

-Our journalists may gather, or be passed, personal information in the course of writing, producing and researching stories for this website.
+Our journalists may gather, receive and store personal information in the course of writing, producing and researching stories for this website.

 The law sets out the basis on which we may do this.
 More information on regulations that apply are available on the Information Commissioners website.